Precision Time Protocol

 Example:

-router(config-ptp-port)# transport ipv4 multicast interface Gi0/1/1
+Router(config-ptp-port)# transport ipv4 multicast interface Gi0/1/1

-Configuring GMC Mode for a Power Profile
+Configure GMC mode for a Power Profile

 Step 1